Bachelor of Arts in Public Policy Online

 The course introduces students to some of the major policy initiatives and programs in the U.S. and beyond and encourages them to think about major conflicts and debates in social welfare today in 21st century priority practice areas like disability, welfare, hunger, healthcare, education, employment, services for children and elders, mental health, and substance abuse through the lenses of diversity in practice, human rights, and justice.
 There is a strong focus in the class on antipoverty policy.

-• Acquire framework for engaging normative and ethical questions; intermediate ability in articulation and evaluation of normative and ethical ramifications of policy, including equity and justice issues
+• Acquire framework for engaging normative and ethical questions; demonstrate an intermediate ability in articulation and evaluation of normative and ethical ramifications of policy, including equity and justice issues

-• Learn to apply understanding and tools in novel circumstances
+• Apply understanding and tools in novel circumstances

 Credit Hours: 3